April 6, 2021

-For Watches & Wonders 2021, Panerai has introduced a trio of brand-new Luminor Chronographs and a limited-edition Luna Rossa that feature a new in-house chronograph movement.
+For Watches & Wonders 2021, Panerai has introduced a trio of brand-new Luminor Chronographs and a limited-edition Luna Rossa that feature a new exclusive chronograph movement that includes a Dubois-Depraz module over an Swiss Made ETA base.
 Chronographs aren’t usually front and center for Panerai with the current offerings being restricted to the pricey flyback chronographs found in the Luna Rossa and a handful of special edition submersibles.
 Priced at just around the $10,000 mark, this new Luminor Chronograph collection is positioned smack-dab to compete against offerings from Breitling and Richemont stablemate IWC.

 The Panerai Luminor Chrono PAM1109 , PAM1218, PAM1110, and Luna Rossa PAM1303 all come in a 44mm-wide, 15.65mm-thick stainless steel case with 100M of water resistance.
 Rather than squeezing two pushers on either side of the crown guard, they all have the chronograph pushers on the left side of the case.
 In the past, there have been Panerai chronographs (PAM310, PAM188, PAM186, and some others) that squeezed all three on the right side of the case.
 So, while it’s feasible to have the pushers on the right side of the case, I think Panerai was wise to balance things out a bit.